 If you use such a charger, keep the components at least 12 inches away from where your device is implanted.

 Electric fences and electrical pet containment systems

 The electromagnetic fields used by such systems can disrupt ICDs and pacemakers.
 The risk increases with proximity to the signals and the length of time spent near them.
 Avoid or limit your exposure to such systems.
 Ask your health care professional about safety if you work with or spend time around these systems.

 Also, avoid or limit your exposure to transformer boxes.
 The electromagnetic field emanating from them can interfere with ICDs and pacemakers.

 Contact customer support of your medical alert system provider to see if their product might pose a risk to your pacemaker or ICD.

 Some medical, diagnostic and cosmetic procedures may interfere with the operation of your ICD or pacemaker.
 The following are of particular concern:

 Extracorporeal shock-wave lithotripsy (ESWL)

 The noninvasive treatment uses hydraulic shocks to dissolve kidney stones.
-If you have an ICD, avoid ESWL.
+If you have an ICD, speak with your health care professional before undergoing ESWL.

-Many pacemaker patients may be eligible for ESWL, provided the pacemaker is evaluated and reprogrammed after treatment.
+Many pacemaker patients may be eligible for ESWL, provided the pacemaker is evaluated and reprogrammed before and after treatment if necessary.
 After ESWL, those with pacemakers will need to follow up with their doctor over several months to ensure that the pacemaker continues to work properly.